3AM: 3egment Anything with Geometric Consistency in Videos: Introduction

 Both paradigms have critical gaps (\cref{fig:intro-comparison}).
 2D methods like SAM2 excel at efficiency but lack geometric awareness, failing under viewpoint variation (\cref{fig:intro-comparison}a).
 MOSEv2~\cite{ding2025mosev2} shows significant degradation under wide-baseline changes.
 Conversely, 3D methods achieve better consistency but require explicit 3D inputs (\cref{fig:intro-comparison}b) and struggle to generalize.
 2D-to-3D lifting suffers from view-inconsistent predictions~\cite{jia2024sceneverse,peng2023openscene,takmaz2023openmask3d,xu2024embodiedsam,zhao2025sam2object}.
 End-to-end approaches like PanSt3R~\cite{zust2025panst3r} require offline processing. \emph{Can we achieve 3D-aware, viewpoint-robust segmentation while preserving promptability and efficiency, without explicit 3D supervision?} (\cref{fig:intro-comparison}c)

-We introduce \textbf{3AM} (\cref{teaser}), a training-time enhancement to SAM2 that integrates 3D-aware features from reconstruction models.
+We introduce \textbf{3AM} (\cref{teaser}), a generalized 3D-aware tracker.
 Our key insight is that MUSt3R~\cite{cabon2025must3r} encodes implicit geometric correspondence through features learned from multi-view consistency.
-By fusing multi-level MUSt3R features with SAM2's appearance features via a lightweight Feature Merger, we enable geometry-consistent recognition based on spatial position.
-This geometric awareness is learned from posed RGB video during training, but at inference requires only RGB input and prompts.
-We introduce a field-of-view aware sampling strategy ensuring frames observe spatially consistent object regions.
+By fusing multi-level MUSt3R features with SAM2's appearance features via a lightweight Feature Merger, we enable geometry-consistent recognition based on spatial position, which at inference requires only RGB input and user prompts.
+We introduce a field-of-view aware sampling strategy ensuring frames observe spatially consistent object regions during training.
 On ScanNet++~\cite{yeshwanth2023scannet++} and Replica~\cite{replica19arxiv} with wide-baseline motion, 3AM achieves 90.6\% IoU and 71.7\% Positive IoU versus SAM2Long's 74.7\% and 41.3\% (+15.9 and +30.4 points).

 In summary, our contributions are: \begin{itemize} \item \textbf{A key observation on the gap between 2D tracking and 3D consistency.} 2D tracking is fundamentally limited under large viewpoint variations.
 Existing 3D approaches require camera poses, depth, or 3D masks, often unavailable in practice.
-This motivates our geometry-aware framework, which achieves cross-view consistency without 3D supervision at inference. \item \textbf{A 3D-aware feature integration framework} fusing geometric features from 3D reconstruction models with SAM2's appearance features, and \textbf{a field-of-view aware training strategy} ensuring geometric consistency for effective 3D correspondence learning. \item \textbf{Comprehensive experimental validation} demonstrating substantial improvements over SAM2 on challenging datasets (ScanNet++, Replica), particularly on object reappearance and viewpoint changes. \end{itemize}
+This motivates our geometry-aware framework, which achieves cross-view consistency without 3D supervision at inference. \item \textbf{A 3D-aware feature integration framework} fusing geometric features from 3D reconstruction models with SAM2's appearance features, and \textbf{a field-of-view aware training strategy} ensuring geometric consistency for effective 3D correspondence learning. \item \textbf{A generalized tracking framework} that adaptively reverts to the original SAM2 for non-rigid or highly dynamic objects, along with \textbf{extensive experimental evaluation} demonstrating consistent improvements over state-of-the-art VOS methods on challenging datasets such as ScanNet++ and Replica, especially under object reappearance and significant viewpoint changes, while retaining competitive performance on conventional VOS benchmarks. \end{itemize}